firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=d&rss=1).

-The last time downloaded was found to be dated: Tue Jun  9 22:54:17 UTC 2015.
+The last time downloaded was found to be dated: Wed Jun 10 00:00:16 UTC 2015.

 The ipset `php_dictionary` has **666** entries, **666** unique IPs.